RoxasShadow/ChainedExpressions/README.md

 What is
 -------
-It implement Perl's chained expressions in Ruby.
+It implement chained expressions in Ruby.
 So you are able to do

 ```ruby
 require 'chainedexpressions'